-The Ogle School Student Dress Code is based on industry standards in the careers for which our students are preparing and is intended to promote consistency and uniformity within the School.
+The Ogle School Student Dress Code is based on industry standards in the careers for which our students are preparing and is intended to promote consistency and uniformity within the school.
+The dress code is enforced at all times, including students attending via distance education.